Associate of Science Program Description

 The following outcomes are skills, behaviors, and attitudes cultivated in students seeking an Associate of Science.

-- The Associate of Science is a customized program designed to meet the career goals of the individual student.
+- The Associate of Science is a program specifically designed to meet the career goals of the individual student while focusing on transferability.

 - All registered fall/autumn students with registration status for the following fall/autumn.